Recruiting Millennials: Strategies for Finding and Hiring Gen Y

 Congratulations!
 Your employer branding has attracted the attention of candidates born between 1981 and 1996.
 Your next challenge?
 How to successfully recruit those millennials.

 That’s the two-step recruiting dance that many businesses attempt these days.
 But when it comes to recruiting millennials, you can’t just use all the same old moves you’re used to.
-Here are some suggestions to help you switch things up and get those millennials to punch your company’s dance card:
+Here are some suggestions to help you switch things up and get those millennials to dance to your company’s rhythm.

 To recruit and hire top millennial candidates, begin at the source.
-For example, for Detroit Labs, that means finding out where their target talent spends time.
-“We go to places where the people we want will be, like user groups, conferences, and places where project managers hang out, including community events that we host in our office,” says Nathan Hughes, co-founder of the mobile app development firm.
+For mobile app development firm Detroit Labs, that means finding out where their target talent spends time.
+Detroit Labs co-founder Nathan Hughes says they source candidates by going to user groups, conferences, and places where project managers hang out, including community events hosted at their offices.

 But remember, if your sourcing methods are too focused on one spot, your hires may all end up sounding and looking like each other.
 That’s a strategic error at a time when American and global markets are becoming ever more heterogeneous.